logzly. Ice Logistics Pro

 Stackability

-A high‑end VIP bin may cost three times a standard EPS bin, but if it saves you $200 in product loss per trip, it pays for itself in a few runs.
-Calculate the average loss you’ve seen with your current bins and compare it to the price difference.
+A high‑end VIP bin might cost three times a standard EPS bin, but if it saves you $200 in product loss per trip, it pays for itself in just a few runs.
+Calculate the average loss you’ve seen with your current bins and compare it to the price difference—this simple math often clarifies the best choice.

-A good warranty (at least 2 years) shows the manufacturer stands behind the product.
-Also, check if the supplier offers repair kits for gaskets or latch parts – that can extend the bin’s life.
+A solid warranty (at least two years) shows the manufacturer stands behind the product.
+Also, check if the supplier offers repair kits for gaskets or latch parts; those can extend the bin’s life and keep your fleet running smoothly.

 If you’re moving food, the bin must be FDA‑approved for food contact.
-Look for a label that says “Food Grade” and check that the interior surface is smooth, non‑porous, and easy to clean.
+Look for a “Food Grade” label and ensure the interior surface is smooth, non‑porous, and easy to clean.
+You can also review best practices for keeping your cold chain intact with portable ice bins.

-Some bins can be washed in place with a spray system.
-This is a huge time‑saver for high‑volume operations.
+Some bins can be washed in place with a spray system—a huge time‑saver for high‑volume ops.
 Verify that the material can handle the cleaning chemicals you use.
+At Ice Logistics Pro we always double‑check CIP compatibility before adding a new bin to our roster.

-Last winter I needed to ship a 200 kg batch of premium ice cream from Denver to a boutique hotel in Phoenix.
+Last winter I needed to ship a 200‑kg batch of premium ice cream from Denver to a boutique hotel in Phoenix.
 I tried three bins: an EPS bin, a polyurethane bin, and a VIP bin.
 The EPS bin lost its target temperature after 30 hours, the polyurethane held steady until the 45‑hour mark, and the VIP stayed below –2 °F for the full 48 hours with a comfortable margin.
-The extra cost of the VIP bin was $150, but the ice cream loss on the EPS bin would have cost me over $600.
-That’s why I now keep a couple of VIP bins in the fleet for high‑value loads.
+The extra $150 for the VIP bin was easily justified when I considered that the EPS bin would have spoiled over $600 worth of ice cream.
+That experience cemented my habit of keeping a couple of VIP bins on standby for high‑value loads.

 • Insulation: R ≥ 6 (walls), R ≥ 8 (lid)

-• Material: Polyurethane or VIP for 48‑hour guarantee
+• Material: Polyurethane or VIP for a 48‑hour guarantee

 • Load Ratio: 1 : 1 product to ice by volume